ShuP1/vue-sfc-compiler/README.md

-# Vue Browser SFC
+# Vue SFC Compiler

 > Template for build setup to compile Single File Components (.vue) into a standalone JS file for use in the browser

 This template is useful for compiling VueJS single file components (SFC) into standalone JS files for use in the browser.
 This is useful for devs that want to create a simple component that can be used on a site without having to build an entire app around it, similar to the way a JQuery plugin might be used.
 The template, script, and styles are all compiled to a single JS file.

-The compiler is setup to allow you to use either LESS or SASS (scss or sass) if you want to.
+The compiler is setup to allow you to use either LESS or SASS (scss or sass) if you want to

+As well as pug

 ## Usage